Amaltea: Journal of Myth Criticism: Apocalypse

 - Who is the audience?

 Studies in Medievalism’s audience is wide-ranging and potential contributors should anticipate that their readers will include not only specialists but also generalists, including non-academics.
-Submissions should be sent in English in Word as an e-mail attachment on or before June 1 2013 to the editor, Karl Fugelso (firstname.lastname@example.org).
+Submissions should be sent in English in Word as an email attachment to the editor, Karl Fugelso (firstname.lastname@example.org).

 For a style sheet, please visit the web site.